Granular jamming and rheology in microgravity: Discussion

-Let us now consider the behavior of the material under shear.
-Across both materials and microgravity platforms, we consistently observe that a higher shear stress is required to deform the granular material under microgravity compared to Earth gravity (\textit{cf.}\ Figs.~\ref{fig:GTBPT}, \ref{fig:GTBPgroundT}, \ref{fig:SS80-packing-torque-statistics}, \ref{fig:dtbtorque}).
+Let us now consider the behavior of the materials under shear.
+All experiments shown previously are summarized in Figure~\ref{fig:stress-vs-bond}, where the average shear stress, $\langle \tau \rangle$, is plotted as a function of the Bond number, $\mathcal{B}$, for all materials and gravity levels tested.
+Across both materials and microgravity platforms, we consistently observe that a higher shear stress is required to deform the granular material under microgravity compared to Earth gravity.

-We rationalize these finds using results from \citeauthor{Murdoch2013}~\cite{Murdoch2013}, who showed that in microgravity, Taylor-Couette shear flow does not exhibit the secondary (radial) flow field typically present under gravity.
+We rationalize these findings using results from \citeauthor{Murdoch2013}~\cite{Murdoch2013}, who showed that in microgravity, Taylor-Couette shear flow does not exhibit the secondary (radial) flow field typically present under gravity.
 In other words, under microgravity, particle rearrangement is restricted to the primary shear direction, with no aid from gravity to facilitate reorganization.

 On Earth, gravity acts as a supplementary load, normal to the shear direction.
-This not only provides additional confinement, but also introduces motion perpendicular to the shear plane, which can help particles bypass jamming configurations.
-The absence of this mechanism in microgravity may therefore lead to enhanced resistance to shear, reflected in the increased torque measurements.
+This provides additional confinement, but not only: it also introduces motion perpendicular to the shear direction, which can help particles reorganize.
+The absence of this mechanism in microgravity may therefore lead to enhanced resistance to shear, reflected in the increased stress measurements.

-Besides, in microgravity, the absence of significant gravitational loading fundamentally alters the balance of forces acting on each particle.
-On Earth, the weight of individual particles contributes to the overall confining pressure, effectively overcoming weak interparticle cohesive forces -- such as van der Waals or electrostatic cohesive forces -- in most dry granular systems \cite{Pouliquen2025}.
-However, in microgravity, the gravitational load is minimized or eliminated, allowing cohesive forces to dominate particle interactions.
-As a result, the granular assembly behaves more like a weakly bound solid than a loosely packed fluid \cite{Gaida2025}.
-This shift in force balance also explains the consistently higher shear stresses observed in microgravity experiments: the system behaves more like a cohesive medium, requiring greater stress to initiate and sustain shear.
+Besides, as discussed in Sec.~\ref{sec:methods}.\ref{sec:materials}, in microgravity, the absence of significant gravitational loading fundamentally alters the balance of forces acting on each particle.
+On Earth, the weight of individual particles contributes to the overall confining pressure, effectively overcoming weak interparticle cohesive forces in most dry granular systems \cite{Pouliquen2025}.
+However, in microgravity, the gravitational load is minimized or eliminated, allowing cohesive forces to dominate particle interactions, as highlighted by the shift in granular Bond number between $g_E$ and $g_\mu $ (\textit{cf.}\ Fig.\,\ref{fig:cohesionvasize}).
+As a result, the granular assembly behaves more like a weakly bound solid than a loosely packed fluid \cite{Love2014,Gaida2025}.
+This shift in force balance partially explains the consistently higher shear stresses observed in microgravity experiments: the system behaves more like a cohesive medium, requiring greater stress to initiate and sustain shear.
 Furthermore, the predominance of cohesion over weight reduces particle sliding and rearrangement.